IPER Bhopal: Admission process

-Admission to the post graduate curriculum - MBA, is done on the basis of CMAT score and as per the guidelines set by Directorate of Technical Education (DTE), Madhya Pradesh.
+Admission to the post graduate curriculum - MBA, is done on the basis of Common Management Admission Test (CMAT) score and as per the guidelines set by Directorate of Technical Education (DTE), Madhya Pradesh.
 For the undergraduate programme, the admission process is managed by the Department of Higher Education, Government of Madhya Pradesh.

-Training & placement
+Training and placement

-Major recruiters of IPER includes Nestle, Airtel, Asian Paints Ltd, Shoppers Stop, ITC Limited, Reliance Communications, Paytm, PayPal, DMart, HDB Financial Services (HDBFS), Jaro Education, Justdial.com, HDFC Bank, SBI General Insurance, Courtyard Marriott, Mahindra Finance, Redington, Colgate Palmolive, Kotak Mahindra, CapitalVia, Axis Bank.
+Recruiters of IPER includes Nestle, Airtel, Asian Paints Ltd, Shoppers Stop, ITC Limited, Reliance Communications, Paytm, PayPal, DMart, HDB Financial Services (HDBFS), Jaro Education, Justdial.com, HDFC Bank, SBI General Insurance, Courtyard Marriott, Mahindra Finance, Redington, Colgate Palmolive, Kotak Mahindra, CapitalVia, Axis Bank.

-Awards & achievements
+Awards and achievements

-The Institute received an accreditation of National Board of Accreditation in 2005 and was listed among the top 100 management schools of India in the year of 2015 by OutlookIndia Magazine.
+The institute received an accreditation of National Board of Accreditation in 2005 and was listed among the top 100 management schools of India in the year of 2015 by OutlookIndia magazine.